nicklafferty/craftycody/content/crafts/diy-window-plant-shelves.md

 Feel free to stain or paint your shelves any color.
 I liked how the natural color of the wood looked against the black tension rods so I left mine plain.

 ### Installing into the window:

+Slide the shelves onto the tension rods before securing them into the windows.
+We'll decide the final place for the shelves once the whole unit is tight in the window frame.